Cochlear Implant Surgery

 You will need to meet with a psychologist or other counselor.

 You will have hearing tests and physical exams.

 You may have imaging tests to look at the structure of your ear.
 These may include

 X-rays and MRI.
 These can help show how well a cochlear implant will work in your

-- Your healthcare provider may need other tests or preparation, depending on your medical
+Your healthcare provider may need other tests or preparation, depending on your health

 What happens during cochlear implant surgery?